Red Lentil Soup

-This is a warmly-spiced, very satisfying dish that will greet you with open arms on a chilly day.
+This is a warmly-spiced, very satisfying red lentil soup that will greet you with open arms on a chilly day.
 Red lentils cook quickly and require no pre-soaking so the dish comes together fairly easily.
-They are rich in fiber, protein and iron, as well as other essential vitamins and minerals.
+They are rich in fiber, protein, and iron, as well as other essential vitamins and minerals.
 Choose a vegetarian or meat version by the type of broth and sausage used.

 The addition of bulgur adds body to the soup, as well as more plant-based nutrients.
 To up the nutrient density even further, stir in chopped, fresh leafy greens, such as kale, spinach or Swiss chard while simmering the lentils.

 1 cup diced onion